Strider-CD/strider-extension-loader/README.md

     })

-  // [TODO @peterbraden] you can register 'blocks' to be inserted at
+  //  you can register 'blocks' to be inserted at
   //  specific points in existing pages.
 Any element with a class
   // with the 'StriderBlock_' prefix can be specified here: